AdobeDocs/dynamic-media-classic.en/help/using/limitations.md

 ---
 title: Dynamic Media limitations
 description: "Learn about the best practices and enforced limits when you create an Image Set or a Spin Set, or upload a PDF.
-Also learn about unsupported web browser and operating system combinations for Dynamic Media."
+Also learn about unsupported Web browser and operating system combinations for Dynamic Media."
 contentOwner: Rick Brough
 content-type: reference
 products: SG_EXPERIENCEMANAGER/Dynamic-Media-Classic